ryderjt/Recurra/README.md

 ## Known Limitations

 - Some games and secure apps block synthetic events, so playback may be ignored.
-- Macros are stored for the current session; persisting them between launches is on the roadmap.
 - Background recording is paused if the system revokes the Accessibility permission.

 ## Roadmap